Best Car Insurance for Doctors

 Medical professionals earn an average savings of $19 per six-month auto insurance policy.
-While occupation isn't the most impactful factor contributing to insurance premiums, it does make a difference.
-Insurance companies see doctors — and clients with more education in general — as less risky drivers, making them less risky and less expensive to insure.
+While your occupation isn't the most impactful contributor to insurance premiums, it does make a difference.
+Insurance companies see doctors and healthcare professionals — and clients with more education in general — as less risky drivers, making them less expensive to insure.

 Insurance companies do not use income as a factor that helps to determine how much a client pays.
 Doctors may earn more than an average person, but insurance companies don't raise their rates accordingly.

 Many insurance companies do predict risk through the filter of educational attainment in an effort to estimate the probability of their needing to cover a claim payout.
 Insurers see drivers with more education — such as medical professionals — as less likely to take risks when driving.
 To an auto insurance company, less risk equals fewer expenses.

 Those with higher levels of education — often employed as engineers, doctors, lawyers, and Ph.D. scientists — pay less for car insurance than do those in occupations requiring fewer credentials.

 Is using education level to price car insurance a discriminatory practice?

 California, Hawaii, Georgia and Massachusetts do not allow the use of education level in determining car insurance rates.
 These states consider this rating practice discriminatory.
 The difference in insurance pricing between education levels is typically negligible.
 Depending on your insurance provider, there might not even be a difference.

 Stay in touch and subscribe!